Accounting: Making Sense of "Big Data"

-The BSBA program in the School of Accountancy provides opportunities to develop knowledge and skills necessary for a successful career in accountancy.
-Offered both on campus and online, you will learn about financial and managerial accounting, auditing, accounting information systems, taxation and other topics in accounting.
+The BSBA program in the School of Accountancy provides opportunities to develop the knowledge and skills necessary for a successful career in accountancy.
+Offered both on-campus and online, you will learn about financial and managerial accounting, auditing, accounting information systems, taxation, and other topics in accounting.
 Our graduates may pursue professional certification, including the Certified Public Accountant (CPA), Certified Management Accountant (CMA), and Certified Internal Auditor (CIA).
 Graduates may also pursue advanced degrees, such as the Master of Business Administration (MBA).

 The Bachelor of Science in Business Administration (BSBA) in Accounting is offered by the AACSB accredited School of Accountancy and the College of Business at the University of Louisville.

 More information:BSBA in Accountancy Online BSBA in Accountancy